IFRC-Secretariat/espocrm-cva-duplicate-check/docs/04-customisations.md

 # Customisations

 As far as possible, customisations are made using EspoCRM functionality for customisation.
-The customisations are listed below according to their level of importance to the functionality of the site.
+The customisations are listed below, from most critical (affecting critical functionality), to least critical (affecting visual appearance and UI/ UX).

 ## Level 1: Critical functionality